-The Cal-GETC physical and biological science area requires a minimum of two courses, at least one of the two must include a laboratory component.
+The Cal-GETC physical and biological science area requires a minimum of two courses, at least one of the which must include a minimum of one unit of laboratory content.
+This laboratory content must be either (i) a standalone laboratory course associated with a course having Area 5A or 5B approval listed as a prerequisite or corequisite or (ii) included in the course outline of an integrated lecture and laboratory course that carries Area 5A or 5B approval.
 The intent of the Cal-GETC laboratory science requirement is that students take at least one physical or biological science course incorporating a laboratory component.
 Since the experimental methodology and hypothesis testing taught in a lab builds on the principles presented in the lecture portion of the course, the two must be related.
-Therefore, the laboratory must correspond to one of the lecture courses taken to fulfill this Cal-GETC requirement.
-A student cannot use lecture courses in two subjects and a laboratory in a third subject to satisfy Cal-GETC Area 5C (Laboratory).
-It is expected that the lecture course is a prerequisite or co-requisite of the laboratory course.
 Lecture and lab courses may have separate course numbers.
 Lab science courses must include a clearly identified lab manual in the course outline.